Being on the sex offenders register (SOR)

 Failure to notify the police on any of the above or of any changes to any of the above is a criminal offence.

-How long will I be on the SOR?
+How long will I be on the sex offender register?

 This will depend on the offence you have committed and the sentence you have been given.
 If you are convicted of offences relating to online sexual behaviour involving children, you could receive: